-Fauci, Walensky likely to weigh in on bringing back masks and other virus rules amid Delta spread
+Fauci, Walensky weigh in stopping delta variant spread amid calls to bring back masks

 "The federal government forcing the American people to continue to wear masks despite the fact that we’ve already reached herd immunity is ridiculous and needs to end immediately," Paul said in a statement.
 "In a free county people will evaluate their personal risk factors and are smart enough to ultimately make medical decisions like wearing a mask themselves."

-Paul was joined by several senators in introducing the bill, including Sen. Roger Wicker, R-Kan., who is also on the HELP Committee.
+Paul was joined by several senators in introducing the bill, including Sen. Roger Marshall, R-Kan., who is also on the HELP Committee.

 CLICK HERE TO GET THE FOX NEWS APP